FherStk/UbuntuShutdownTimer/README.md

 ## What does it do?
 Ubuntu Shutdown Timer (UST from now on) is a C# (over the .NET Core Framework 3.1) program that allows scheduling a set of automated shutdowns for computers running Ubuntu Desktop OS (20.04 and above), including a set of configurable user-oriented warnings that can be used to cancel the scheduled shutdowns (or just to warn about an inminent poweroff).

+Please, note that event it has been developed over the .NET Core Framework 3.1, the application has been published as self-contained so there's no need to install the .NET Core SDK or runtime; it can just be executed as a regular binary!

 ## Third party software:
 * Tmds.DBus by Tom Deseyn: under the MIT License (https://www.nuget.org/packages/Tmds.DBus/)